dmattox10/mx-auth/README.md

 This route expects:
  - email: The registering user's email address.
  - hashedPassword: The registering user's already salted + hashed password
- - portal: The string APP_NAME used in my projects, in this case which project is using mx-auth to register the user.
+ - portal: The environment string APP_NAME used in my projects, in this case which project is using mx-auth to register the user.

 This route returns:
  - the user created in the system.